 When you have F You Money, you are more confident to speak your mind when you see an injustice because your survival doesn’t depend on your reputation, a person, or a company.
 There would probably be less bullying, racism, sexism, and other discriminatory words and actions.

-Think about all the people who have to toe the line, even if they disagree with their company’s ethics, because they depend on their income and healthcare benefits to survive.
+Think about all the people who have to toe the line, even if they disagree with their company's ethics.
+They depend on their income and healthcare benefits to survive.
 How unfortunate.

 2) You care less about what other people think.